Recreating Two of Crust Best Loved Starters

 One teaspoon of freshly ground pepper.

 The method for making this dish is pretty simple.
 Cut the baguette in half (length-wise) and toast it.
-Mash up the tomatoes with the garlic, oil, and balsamic vinegar, so that it makes a paste, and add to the toast.
+Mash up the tomatoes with the garlic, oil, and balsamic vinegar to make a paste, and add to the toast.
 The grated Parmesan and chopped basil go on top with some salt and pepper for seasoning.
-This isn’t one for presentation.
+This isn’t one for the presentation.
 No matter how hard I try, this mashed up version isn’t the prettiest dish I make.
 This could be down to the consistency of the ingredients and the lack of one key ingredient.
 My quest to turn this Ferri option into something more recognizable led to a much better dish.

 The second of the two starter recipes that I want to talk about here is the restaurant’s garlic chicken and bacon salad.
 You may say that a salad is as simple as a Bruschetta.
 However, you still need the right touch and ingredients to recreate that Crust taste.
 The Crust version of this salad contained the following, according to the menu.